 - Pokémon: Dawn in "Dawn of a Royal Day".
 She swaps places with Princess Salvia so the latter can participate in a Pokemon Contest.
 Salvia enjoys herself, Dawn doesn't.
 She gets a Togekiss out of the deal, though.

 - Sailor Moon:

-- The girls do this when they go to the princess finishing school for one episode.
+- The girls do this when they go to the princess finishing school for one episode of the first anime.
 Ami and Makoto pass more or less well.
 Rei, Minako and Usagi do NOT.
-Since the whole princess school gig was a trap from the enemy to capture Sailor Moon/Princess Serenity (which involved brainwashing an English noblewoman who lived in Japan so she'd become The Mole), this means the three rejected girls avert capture by the Monsterof The Week and completely trash the plan.
+Since the whole princess school gig was a trap from the enemy to capture Sailor Moon/Princess Serenity (which involved brainwashing an English noblewoman who lived in Japan so she'd become The Mole), this means the three rejected girls avert capture by the Monster of the Week and completely trash the plan.

 - Sorta happens in the S anime, when a rich old man who's a friend of Mamoru invites him and the Inner Senshi to a very posh party in his Big Fancy House.
 Haruka and Michiru also attend the ball since they're stated to play the piano and the violin there, respectively.
 Then Usagi is so nervous that she takes a chug of liquor thinking it's normal juice, and hilarity ensues.